Iraq bans media from using term ‘homosexuality’, says they must use ‘sexual deviance’

 More than 60 countries criminalise gay sex, while same-sex sexual acts are legal in more than 130 countries, according to Our World in Data.

-(Reporting by Timour Azhari in Iraq and Omar Abdel-Razek in Cairo; Editing by Angus MacSwan)
+(Reporting by Timour Azhari in Iraq and Omar Abdel-Razek in Cairo; Editing by Angus MacSwan and Christina Fincher)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.